 While London’s work is often dismissed as mere dog stories, there’s a lot going on in his literature, as London expert Earle Labor explained in this podcast interview.

 Theodore Roosevelt Trilogy by Edmund Morris

-Over the course of three volumes and about 2,500 pages, Edmund Morris takes us through the unprecedented and never duplicated life of AoM’s patron saint, President Theodore Roosevelt.
+Over the course of three volumes and about 2,500 pages, Edmund Morris takes us through the unprecedented and never duplicated life of AoM’s patron saint, Theodore Roosevelt.
 Nobody accomplished more or lived as vigorously as TR.
 From his younger days as a weakling who learned to hone his body, to his final forays in politics and through the Amazon, Morris really covers it all.
 While beastly, this trilogy is well worth the time of any man who’s ever felt a tinge of restlessness; reading about TR will turn that anxiety into action!

 1984 by George Orwell

 Set in a future dystopian world of perpetual war and constant government surveillance, our protagonist, Winston, is a quintessential everyman who works for the Ministry of Truth rewriting history to the government’s party lines rhetoric.
 He comes upon a secret organization which seeks to destroy the state, and together with a mysterious woman, joins the cause to fight against Big Brother.
 Although published in the late 1940s, it resonates today more strongly than ever.
 Will you be a lemming?
 Or will you be an independent thinker and actor?

 Brave New World by Aldous Huxley